Google’s Word Relationships Patent

 Filed: June 30, 2011

 Methods, systems, and apparatus, including computer program products, for scoring documents.
 A plurality of documents with an initial ordering is received.
-Local term relationships between terms in the plurality of documents are identified, each local term relationship being a relationship between a pair of terms in a respective document.
+Local term relationships between terms in the plurality of documents are identified, each local term relationship is a relationship between a pair of terms in a respective document.

-Relationships among the documents in the plurality of documents are determined based on the local term relationships and on the initial order of the documents.
+Relationships among the documents in the plurality of documents are determined based on the local term relationships and the initial order of the documents.
 A respective score is determined for each document in the plurality of documents based on the document relationships.

 The process described in this Co-Occurrence Patent attempts to identify the most important and significant terms on top-ranked pages returned in response to a query.
 It looks at the strength of the relationships of those terms with other important terms on the same pages.
 It creates scores for the documents based on the locations of those terms within the documents and the relative distances between the important terms to each other (with the closest distance being the one used if the terms appear more than once).

 The scores of the documents and differences in significant terms within each may influence rankings in two possibly different ways.
 The document scores might be combined with the original score for a page to boost it in the set of search results.